damirlj/modern_cpp_tutorials/README.md

 };
 ```
 since _Object_ interface doesn't have "_doSomething_" method.
-We can't use any run-time construct like _new_, _instanceof_, or any reflection indeed,
+We can't use any run-time constructs like _new_, _instanceof_, or any reflection indeed,
 since we don't have type information at run-time: it's stripped away,  treating any parameterized type as _Object_.

 What is the benefit of that - why don't we use the _Object_ directly instead?